Lambert (nobleman of the Maasgau)

 Lambert (10th century), was a Lotharingian nobleman with lands somewhere near modern Dutch Limburg, who was associated with Gembloux Abbey in French-speaking Belgium.
 Its founder Wicbert was possibly a relative.
 Although there are other proposals, he is generally considered to be the father of Bishop Ansfried of Utrecht and he was probably a brother of Ansfried the elder and Robert, the Archbishop of Trier.

-Lambert is known from one record, known from two surviving versions, one made much later in the 16th century, which has however been the subject of much published discussion.
+Lambert is known from one record, which has survived in two versions.
+One of these was made much later, in the 16th century, and has been the subject of much published discussion.
 It involved the church of "Biettine" (believed to be Obbicht) in the Maasgau.

 Interpretations of the evidence

 Over the centuries, this Lambert has been claimed as a Count of Louvain, and an "Advocate" (Latin advocatus) of the abbey of Gembloux.
 A number of historical records imply that the family group which he and Wicbert seem to be a part of were related to the Ottonian dysnasty, Robert, Archbishop of Trier, and possibly the House of Reginar.

 The record which has survived says that one of the early possessions of the Abbey was half of the church at a place called Wiettine or Biettine in the Maasland district.
 Erluin, the first abbot of Gembloux, sent the founder Wicbert himself, who had probably originally owned and granted the other half of the church which the abbey already owned.
 The negotiation succeeded, and possession was handed over to the advocatus of the Abbey, and this was observed by a son named Ansfried.
 There is debate about whether Ansfried was son of Wicbert or Lambert.

 The oldest version is that found in the Gesta abbatum Gemblacensium, by Sigebert of Gembloux.
 Aubert Miraeus published the early modern version of this text which appears to have clarified, and maybe modified, the meaning, so that Ansfried is definitely the son of Lambert, not Wicbert.
 His source was a different old document, the Catalogus Abbatum Gembalcensium, which is today lost.
 That Lambert was count of Louvain is a statement Miraeus does not explain, and which does not appear in any of the citations he makes from old sources, so it is possibly his own conclusion.

 Ansfried is normally understood to be either Ansfried the Bishop of Utrecht, who would have been quite young at this time, or Ansfried the elder, his paternal uncle, a count with 15 counties, who may have become an advocatus of Gembloux.